To receive additional information about this program and speak with a member of our team, complete the form.

 Pass Rate in 2018

 The UMass Lowell Doctor of Physical Therapy program prepares students to diagnose and treat movement dysfunction to help people live healthier lives.
 Supporting the American Physical Therapy Association (APTA) core values as demonstrated throughout the curriculum, our program aligns with the vision of the APTA to transform society by optimizing movement to improve the human experience.

-The fully accredited program requires a baccalaureate degree for admission and a three-year full-time commitment, including each summer.
-Matriculation begins the summer immediately subsequent to acceptance.
 The curriculum includes 95 credits of coursework and 34 weeks of clinical education experience.
 It provides a comprehensive foundation in the art and science of physical therapy.
 Methods of instruction include classroom lecture and discussion, small group/problem-based learning, and skill development during laboratory and clinical experiences.
 Emphasis is placed on the development of clinical decision-making and critical inquiry skills across the curriculum.

 The clinical education program consists of three extended clinical education experiences, of 10, 12, and 12 weeks duration respectively, for a total of 34 weeks.
 Students experience a variety of practice settings, including acute care, sub-acute rehabilitation, outpatient orthopedic, as well as other more specialized settings, e.g. pediatric, geriatric, sports medicine, women's health, and home care.

 Catalog and application materials are available at the Graduate Admissions website.
 All application documents should be submitted directly to the Office of Graduate Admissions.